Dr Iryna Schlackow

 Iryna Schlackow is a Senior Researcher in Health Economics.
 Her main area of interest covers questions related to chronic kidney and cardiovascular diseases, such as decision-analytic modelling, assessing long-term health outcomes and cost-effectiveness of interventions, and socioeconomics aspects of the disease.
 She has worked with large randomised controlled trials (SHARP, REVEAL), meta-analyses of statin trials (CTT) and routine datasets (CPRD, HES).
 Based on SHARP data, and with the help of collaborators, she has developed the SHARP CKD-CVD model, which projects lifetime cardiovascular event risks, kidney disease projection, (quality-of-life adjusted) survival and healthcare costs based on individual patients’ risk profiles.

-Iryna comes from a pure Mathematics background and completed a DPhil in Functional Analysis.
-To maintain her interest in the subject, she also works a Stipendiary Lecturer in Mathematics at Brasenose College teaching a range of first- and second-year pure mathematics papers.
+Iryna comes from a pure mathematics background and completed a DPhil in Functional Analysis.
+To maintain her interest in the subject, she also works a Stipendiary Lecturer at Brasenose College teaching a range of first- and second-year pure mathematics papers.
 For many years she has also taught courses on LaTeX.